Allegheny-Computer-Science-100-01-F2018/cs100f2018-practical8-starter/README.md

 To run one of these commands, you must be in the main directory for this assignment where the `build.gradle` file is located.
 Then, you can type the command in the terminal and study the output.

-If the course instructor publishes a new version of GatorGrader and asks you to access it, then you need change into the tool's directory by typing `cd gatorgrader`.
-Then, you can type the command `git pull` to download the new source code for the GatorGrader tool.
-If this command completes successfully, then you can return to the main directory for this practical assignment by typing `cd ..` and then continuing your work.

 ## Output